 1. Acknowledge the challenge: acknowledge before offering a solution.

-If adults rush past acknowledging the child’s experience to offer solutions, the child misses the chance to learn the skills of problem solving, conflict resolution, and emotional literacy.
+If adults rush to offer solutions, the child misses the chance to learn the skills of problem solving, conflict resolution, and emotional literacy.
 We need to acknowledge “what is” for the child so we can help them learn how to move through it.
 Such an approach seems foreign to many adults.

 Why pause to acknowledge the challenge when I have a fix/solution at the ready?

 Because your job is to teach children how to handle these issues; not rely on adults to figure everything out.
-When adults collaborate with children to help them learn how to move through challenges, children are positioned to develop the resilience to navigate life’s challenges.
+When adults collaborate with children experiencing challenges, children are positioned to develop the resilience to navigate life’s difficulties.

 Perhaps ask yourself: how can I “fix” what I haven’t acknowledged in the first place?
 You might not have all the information relevant to an effective solution without first connecting to the child’s perspective.
 Work smarter, not harder.